moeakwak/monaco-it/README.md

 To enable intellisense on supported language:
 - will try to use websocket connect ws://localhost:3000/language_name
 - If connected, then register snippets completion
-- If cannot connect, then register sinnpets, keywords and autocompletion based on simple tokenize
+- If cannot connect, then register snippets, keywords and autocompletion based on simple tokenize